 The Town of Bladensburg bought Bostwick, including the house, grounds, and outbuildings, in 1997.
-Since then, dozens of studies have been performed on the property, including through a partnership with the Aman Memorial Trust, ongoing work to determine the best path
+Since then, dozens of studies have been performed on the property, including through a partnership with the Aman Memorial Trust, ongoing work to determine the best path forward.

-Periods of construction of the various elements on the Bostwick site forward.
 Bostwick is the largest site the Town owns, and the deteriorating buildings incur large costs to the Town to maintain, which have predominantly been covered by grants.